slatedocs/slate/source/includes/_errors.md

 Error Code      | Meaning
 --------------- | -------
-400 | Bad Request -- Your request sucks
-401 | Unauthorized -- Your authorization header is wrong
+400 | Bad Request -- Your request had an error. (more info in the `errors` response param) 401 | Unauthorized -- Your authorization header is wrong.
 402 | Payment Required -- Your request needs a paid plan or your paid plan has expired.
-404 | Not Found -- The specified object could not be found 405 | Method Not Allowed -- You tried to access an invalid method 406 | Not Acceptable -- You requested a format isn't supported 410 | Gone -- The kitten requested has been removed from our servers 422 | Unprocessable Entity -- Something happend when we tried to save your request.
+404 | Not Found -- The specified object could not be found.
+405 | Method Not Allowed -- You tried to access an invalid method.
+406 | Not Acceptable -- You requested a format that isn't supported.
+410 | Gone -- The requested object has been removed from our servers.
+422 | Unprocessable Entity -- Something happend when we tried to save your request.
 429 | Too Many Requests -- You're requesting too many kittens!
 Slow down!
-500 | Internal Server Error -- We had a problem with our server.
+500 | Internal Server Error -- We had a problem in our servers.
 Try again later.
 503 | Service Unavailable -- We're temporarially offline for maintanance.
 Please try again later.

 ## Error Handling